I used to think of being friends with an ex was absolute taboo. I mean, the guy has seen me naked (and often drunk and sloppy), for God's sake!

 And you will care, too, and wonder what they're up to.
 Instead of stalking your ex's social media, which is a major breakup don't, be civil and speak to them.

 Earlier today, my ex tagged me on Facebook in a job post he knew I'd be interested in.
-We broke up about three years ago, which goes to show how you can really preserve the connection without sex and dating.
+We broke up about three years ago, which goes to show how you can really preserve the connection without dating.
 You never know when you'll need help or emotional support, and your ex probably knows you better than lots of your friends, so it's good to keep them close.

 This idea goes both ways, too.
 I've helped my ex make professional decisions and have listened attentively to his existential troubles.
 It feels nice to be able to help someone, especially if you have history.